Combinatorial Allocation Bandits with Nonlinear Arm Utility: Abstract

 \section{Abstract}

-A matching platform is a system that matches different types of participants, such as companies and job-seekers.
-In such a platform, merely maximizing the number of matches can result in matches being concentrated on highly popular participants, which may increase dissatisfaction among other participants, such as companies, and ultimately lead to their churn, reducing the platform\char39s profit opportunities.
+A matching platform is a system that matches participants of different types, such as companies and job-seekers.
+In such a platform, maximizing matches may concentrate assignments on popular participants, increasing dissatisfaction among others, and eventually causing churn, which reduces the platform\char39s profit opportunities.
 To address this issue, we propose a novel online learning problem, Combinatorial Allocation Bandits (CAB), which incorporates the notion of \textit{arm satisfaction}.
-In CAB, at each round $t=1,\dots,T$, the learner observes $K$ feature vectors corresponding to $K$ arms for each of $N$ users, assigns each user to an arm, and then observes feedback following a generalized linear model (GLM).
-Unlike prior work, the learner\char39s objective is not to maximize the number of positive feedback, but rather to maximize the arm satisfaction.
-For CAB, we provide an upper confidence bound algorithm that achieves an approximate regret upper bound, which matches the existing lower bound for the special case.
-Furthermore, we propose a TS algorithm and provide an approximate regret upper bound.
-Finally, we conduct experiments on synthetic data to demonstrate the effectiveness of the proposed algorithms compared to other methods.
+In CAB, at each round, the learner observes feature vectors for $K$ arms and $N$ users, assigns users to arms, and observes feedback following a generalized linear model (GLM).
+Unlike prior work, the objective is to maximize arm satisfaction rather than the number of positive feedback.
+For CAB, we develop an upper confidence bound algorithm that uses an approximate optimization oracle and achieves an approximate regret upper bound, whose dependence on $d$, $T$, and $N$ matches the known lower bound for contextual combinatorial linear bandits up to logarithmic factors.
+We also analyze a Thompson sampling algorithm with a standard regret bound under an exact optimization oracle, and propose a cheaper one-pass variant retaining sublinear approximate regret under a self-concordance assumption.
+Experiments on synthetic data support the objective and show that CAB-UCB achieves higher cumulative satisfaction than baselines.